 Vaccine doses are not chosen arbitrarily.
 During the four phases of vaccine development, different doses are tested to determine the lowest effective dose for the target age group.
 For example, the rotavirus vaccine was tested at quantities as low as one-tenth the current dose and up to 10 times the current dose.

 Another common belief is that individuals are not considered when public policies are made.
-However, there are numerous special circumstances when people should or should not receive a particular vaccine based on their medical history.
+However, numerous special circumstances are considered based on the patient’s medical history.
 This is why people are typically advised to get vaccines in their doctor's offices where their medical records can be reviewed prior to the administration of any vaccines.

-Some patients require vaccines not necessarily recommended for their age group because they are at an increased risk of getting a disease.
-For example, doctors caring for cancer and transplant patients follow special immunization recommendations because the patients' immune systems will be weakened as a result of their treatments.
-Similarly, children without a spleen or with an immune disorder called complement deficiency are suggested to get the meningococcal vaccine earlier than children without these conditions.
+Some patients require vaccines that are not necessarily recommended for their age group because they are at an increased risk of getting a disease.
+For example, children without a spleen or with an immune disorder called complement deficiency are recommended to get the meningococcal vaccine earlier than children without these conditions.

-There are also circumstances when patients are not recommended to get vaccines based on their medical conditions.
-For example, adults with weakened immunity resulting from radiation or certain medications should not receive vaccines containing live viruses, such as measles, mumps, rubella, chickenpox, or shingles.
+Special circumstances also exist for adults with weakened immunity resulting from radiation or certain medications.
+These patients should not receive vaccines containing live viruses, such as measles, mumps, rubella (MMR) or varicella (chickenpox).
 Likewise, children or adults with egg allergies typically should not receive the yellow fever vaccine, and children with severe gelatin allergies may need to forego certain immunizations.

 All 50 states allow individuals to forego immunizations that are not safe for them based on their medical histories.